BasPieren/frontend-applications/README.md

 > Computed properties are cached, and only re-computed on reactive dependency changes.
 Note that if a certain dependency is out of the instance’s scope (i.e. not reactive), the computed property will not be updated (Vue, 2018).

-Inside the computed property I created a new function named `categorieName: function () {}` and inside the function we return a new array that checks if a categorie is duplicated and only gives back one per categorie.
+Inside the computed property I created a new function named `categorieName: function () {}` and inside the function we return a new array that checks if a category is duplicated and only gives back one per category.

-All of this thougher look like the following:
+All of this together looked like this:

 ```
 Vue.component('v-aside', {